|

 3. Use Hair Oil

-Apply hair oil to your hair twice a week before bed, especially if your hair is dry and brittle.
-Hair oil applied twice a week can help to moisturize hair and prevent breakages.
-You could choose a hair oil or even a natural oil such as coconut oil too.
+Hair oil applied twice a week can help to moisturize hair and prevent breakage.
+You could choose a hair oil or even a natural oil, such as coconut oil, too.

-Start by massaging the oil into your scalp and then towards the end of your hair, being careful not to massage so rough that it causes more breakages.
-Once you have massaged the oil in, braid your hair together.
+Start by massaging the oil into your scalp, then work it towards the ends of your hair, being careful not to massage too roughly, as this can cause more breakage.

 When placing oil in your hair, place a towel over your pillow or use an old pillowcase to prevent the oil from staining the linen.